Ibrahim0Ineizeh/Ibrahim0Ineizeh/README.md

 # Hi, I'm Ibrahim 👋

-I'm a software engineer with some knowledge in AI, I mainly use **Python, Rust** and popular libraries to make my projects.
+I'm a software engineer with some knowledge in AI, I mainly use **Python, Rust, JS** to make my projects.

-I build projects that I think would be enjoyable and somewhat useful for someone.
+I build projects that I think would be enjoyable and maybe useful for someone.

 ### Current Interests: